 Covidien Ltd. gained FDA approval of its first hernia mesh in 1999.
 Recently, (FDA).
-Covidien offers multiple models and variations of its hernia mesh to patients and each has been linked to complications.
+Covidien offers multiple models and variations of its hernia mesh to patients and each has been linked to complications and injuries.

 If you had a hernia repair surgery and Parietex hernia mesh was used, you may have suffered complications from your surgery which could entitle you to financial compensation.

 The personal injury attorneys at the Shouse Law Group are here to represent injured clients and inform you about the risk and complications associated with Covidien products.

 - 2.1 What is it made of?

 - 2.2 What are the different versions of Parietex hernia mesh?